ept/blog/src/_drafts/encryption-behind-the-scenes.md

 A [video recording](https://www.youtube.com/watch?v=oRZoeDRACrY) of the talk is also available.
 Our acting is not very good, but hopefully it is nevertheless educational and entertaining!

-Thank you to [Mike Bridge](https://twitter.com/michaelbridge) for taking photos of us on-stage (included in the text below).
+Thank you to [Mike Bridge](https://twitter.com/michaelbridge) for giving us permission to use the photos he took of us on-stage (included in the text below).

 Abstract